kazurayam/Katalon-IDEA-Combination/docs/index.md

 ### Description

 I developed 2 Groovy classes in the `lib` subproject.
-These classes enabled to me to resolve the aforementioned problems.
+These classes enabled me to resolve the aforementioned problems.

 #### `KatalonProjectDirectoryResolver`